jelo-git/studies-binary-trees/README.md

 # studies-binary-trees
-BST and AVL trees made for studies whith small touch of vines
+BST and AVL trees made for studies with small touch of vines